Work in process

 The diagonalization argument of Putnam (1963) denies the possibility of a universal learning machine.
 Yet the proposal of Solomonoff (1964), made precise by Levin (1970), promises precisely such a thing.
-In this paper I discuss how this proposed measure function is designed to evade diagonalization, but the corresponding prediction method still falls prey to it.
+In this paper I discuss how this proposal is designed to evade diagonalization, but still falls prey to it.

 A generalized characterization of algorithmic probability. [doi] [arxiv]

 Theory of Computing Systems 61(4): 1337-1352.

 In this technical paper I employ a fixed-point argument to show that the definition of algorithmic probability does not essentially rely on the uniform measure.
 A motivation for establishing this result was to question the view that algorithmic probability incorporates principles of indifference and simplicity.